Laravel-Backpack/docs/4.1/crud-operation-inline-create.md

 class TagCrudController extends CrudController
 {
+    use \Backpack\CRUD\app\Http\Controllers\Operations\CreateOperation;
     use \Backpack\CRUD\app\Http\Controllers\Operations\InlineCreateOperation;

+    // notice InlineCreateOperation is used AFTER CreateOperation
+    // that's required in order for InlineCreate to re-use whatever
+    // CreateOperation has already setup

     // OPTIONAL
     // only if you want to make the InlineCreateOperation behave differently